What's in a name? Cash, it seems

 "Any sponsor giving serious thought to the opportunity at Newcastle will be thinking long and hard about the risk-reward ratio," Scholefield said.

-"On the plus side, Newcastle are a globally recognized 'brand' in footballing terms, with a large and passionate supporter base and an iconic stadium.
+"On the plus side, Newcastle are a globally recognised 'brand' in footballing terms, with a large and passionate supporter base and an iconic stadium.

 "But against that, the current regime is viewed by many as a stain on the club's proud history.
 Any brand CEO who shakes hands with Ashley on a naming rights deal may be advised to remember that the fans at St James Park see things in black and white."